 A few years ago, I decided to start a large photo project dedicated to the landscapes of the southwestern United States.
 I started buying many books from American photographers who had chosen this theme for their photographic creations.

-I was very inspired by Ansel Adams' books not only by the quality of his black and white photos but also by the techniques he used to make them.
+I was very inspired by Ansel Adams' books, not only by the quality of his black and white photos but also by the techniques he used to make them.

 I began to study the 10-zone system he had developed.
 I very quickly realized that this system was applicable almost exclusively in black and white.

-Why Photographing Landscapes in Low-Key
+Why: Photographing Landscapes in Low Key

 The first reason that comes to mind is the ease of finding scenes.
 You certainly have landscapes around your home to photograph.
 All you have to do is move a few kilometers to find them.
 As I will explain in one of the following paragraphs, the crucial choice is that of the scene.

-Good Landscape Scenes for the Low-Key
+Good Landscape Scenes for the Low Key

-- Dense such as foliage.
+- Dense backdrops like heavy foliage.

-Scenes to Avoid for Low-Key
+Scenes to Avoid for Low Key

-The Zone System to Measure the Light
+The Zone System For Measuring the Light

 To carry out this evaluation, I advise you to use the zone system.